Here's a cat that really digs his reflection, but it's not what you think.

 Kama met his current owner, Kai Holt, when the latter was on vacation.
 The piglet was living by himself on the beach when he wandered into Holt's cabana and soon found himself adopted.
 Only a little while later, he fell in Holt's pool and surprised his owner with a tiny doggie paddle – or rather, piggy paddle.

 Amazed by Kama's love of aquatics, Holt started taking his pet along on his surfing trips; before he knew it, the little pig was hopping on the surfboard too.
 In February, the story of the surfing pig attracted a number of local news outlets, which then spread Kama's story to the mainland.
 The Internet had a new talented animal to celebrate!

 Home.
 Some pets never have one to call their own.
-We'd like to help change that by introducing you to an extraordinary adoptable pet every week.
-Today, meet Expo and Impo, two cottontail cuties that are every bit as adorable as any dog or cat.
+We'd like to help change that by introducing you to extraordinary adoptable pets every week.
+Today, meet three: Darla, Gemini and Libra, a unique trio that needs to be adopted together.

 chickennugget in Dogs